isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 <p></p>
 <p>Banks and alternative financiers can integrate physical, financial, and
 document chains, automating key processes such as document validation, payments, and fund release upon meeting conditions.
-This leads to faster trade transactions and reduced turnaround times for trade finance activities, especially in complex transactions involving multiple banks, insurers, and corporate customers.
-TradeTrust supports interoperability of electronic trade documents across various platforms and systems, providing overall convenience and cost savings for all parties in the supply chain, offering improved document checks for compliance and validity, thereby providing assurance to banks' customers and their trading partners.</p>
+By offering digital trade finance, it provides overall convenience and cost savings for all parties in the supply chain, faster trade transactions and reduced turnaround times for trade finance activities, offering improved document checks for compliance and validity, thereby providing assurance to banks' customers and their trading partners.</p>
 <p></p>
 </li>
 <li>